MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/threat-analytics.md

 ### Quickly understand a threat and assess its impact to your network in the overview

-The **Overview** section provides a quick preview of the detailed analyst report.
-It also provides charts that highlight the impact of the threat to your network and your network's exposure through misconfigured and unpatched devices.
+The **Overview** section provides a preview of the detailed analyst report.
+It also provides charts that highlight the impact of the threat to your organization and your exposure through misconfigured and unpatched devices.

 ![Image of the overview section of a threat analytics report](images/ta-overview.png) _Overview section of a threat analytics report_